 Tuscany is home to many cozy and delicious Zuppe, soups, like this hearty vegetable and sausage comfort food.
 I love to add a handful of kale or spinach for extra nutrients and color, except my husband does not eat healthy greens, so this batch has none.
 Don’t forget to add a large dose of grated Parm or Pecorino and pair this soup with a robust Sangiovese from Val d’Orcia.
 I recommend Poggio Grande Piano.

-One year my husband, Stephen, and I rented a villa in the hills of Tuscany, it was magical.
-There was a small garden that yielded tomatoes, eggplant, garlic, onions, and lots of herbs, along with a chicken coop.
-Every morning I would find a package of goodies from the land that was left by the nice gentleman that looked after the property.
-One rainy morning I found the usual fresh eggs and vegetables from the garden along with a surprise package wrapped up in newspaper like a beautiful present.
-The newspaper package was full of wild porcini mushrooms, so I decided to make this comforting mushroom soup.
+One year my husband, Stephen, and I rented a villa in the hills of Tuscany.
+It was magical.
+A small garden yielded tomatoes, eggplant, garlic, onions, and lots of herbs, along with a chicken coop.
+Every morning I would find a package of goodies from the land left by the lovely gentleman who looked after the property.
+One rainy morning I found the usual fresh eggs and vegetables from the garden, and a surprise package wrapped up in newspaper like a beautiful present.
+The newspaper package was full of wild porcini mushrooms, so I made this comforting mushroom soup.

 At home in California, I buy dried porcini and reconstitute them in hot water.
 The soaking water adds so much flavor to the soup, so be sure not to throw it away.
 Pair with a crisp white wine from Marche, Centanni Falerio.